CyberAgent/boombox.js/README.md

 `boombox.pool` cache the sound source when loaded.

-Web browseres have diffrent behaviour about cache, so this functioin is very effective especially in SPA.
+Web browseres have different behaviour about cache, so this functioin is very effective especially in SPA.

 ### Priority